MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 - **Degraded**.
 Resources aren't performing optimally but are still operational.
 For example, the storage disk is experiencing throttling issues.
 Users might be experiencing slow responses.

-- **Unhealthy**: Degradation is beyond tolerated limits.
+- **Unhealthy**.
+Degradation is beyond tolerated limits.
 Resources are no longer responsive or available, and the system is no longer meeting acceptable performance levels.
 User experience is severely impacted.

 The outcome of health modeling is a _model_ or a graphical representation of logical entities and their relationships for a given workload architecture.
 Each node has a health state definition.